pagkly/Zed/Investopedia3/What a Guarantor Agrees to Do in the Event of Default.md

 ## Understanding the Role of a Guarantor

-A guarantor is typically over the age of 18 and [resides in the country](https://www.investopedia.com/terms/p/principalresidence.asp) where the payment agreement occurs.
-Guarantors generally exhibit exemplary credit histories and sufficient income to cover the loan payments if and when [the borrower defaults](https://www.investopedia.com/terms/e/event-of-default.asp), at which time the guarantor's assets may be seized by the lender.
+A guarantor is typically over the age of 18 and [[resides in the country]](https://www.investopedia.com/terms/p/principalresidence.asp) where the payment agreement occurs.
+Guarantors generally exhibit exemplary credit histories and sufficient income to cover the loan payments if and when [[the borrower defaults]](https://www.investopedia.com/terms/e/event-of-default.asp), at which time the guarantor's assets may be seized by the lender.
 And if the borrower chronically makes payments late, the guarantor may be on the hook for additional interest owed or penalty costs.

 ### Guarantors as Certifiers